hbc/projects/pgen_23andme/README.md

 ## PGen 23andme response project

-Retrieve 23andme analysis results for PGen project.
+Retrieve 23andme analysis results for PGen project into flat CSV file.
+Code from research project at Brigham and Women's Hospital, Harvard Medical School and Harvard School of Public Health.

 ### Setup